potpov/common_filters/README.md

-# my implementation of some common processing filter in computer vision
+# my implementation of some common processing filters in computer vision

-## monna lisa salt and pepper
+## Monnalisa salt and pepper

 starting image